JimmysRanch/doggroomingappcom/TROUBLESHOOTING.md

 - **lib/utils.ts** - Utility functions (cn helper)

 Once the Vite module issue is resolved at the runtime level, the application should start normally with `npm run dev`.

+---

+## ✅ UPDATE: Issue Resolved!

+The Vite module error has been successfully fixed by reinstalling the Vite plugin dependencies.
+The application is now ready to run with `npm run dev`.